 Previously on the blog, we shined a spotlight on the percentage budget.
 This budgeting method breaks down your major spending into percentages.

 There are three common configurations that assign a different percentage to each expense.
-But they all have one thing in common: they all leave room for savings, with two of them designed to help you to save as much as 20 percent of your net income.
+But they all have one thing in common: they all leave room for savings.

 Don’t be discouraged if your spending habits now don’t align with the targets set out above.
 You can get on track if you’re willing to make some changes.